RosettaCommons/documentation/rosetta_basics/NC-scorefunction-info.md

-#General Scorefunctions and scoreterms for Non-canonicals, ligands, etc.
+#General Scorefunctions and scoreterms for non-protein residues and molecules

-With the addition of the talaris2013 scorefunction as the default Rosetta scorefunction, most non-protein structures can be scored, however other scorefunctions exist to better represent and sample some specific cases.
+With the addition of the talaris2013 scorefunction as the default Rosetta scorefunction, most non-protein structures can be scored, however other scorefunctions exist to better represent and sample non-protein residues and molecules

 ##ScoreFunctions
 ### MM Standard Scorefunction